-Christopher Kirkham is a corporate partner in the San Francisco office of Kirkland & Ellis LLP.
+Christopher Kirkham is a corporate partner in the Bay Area office of Kirkland & Ellis LLP.
 His practice focuses on all aspects of corporate finance including the representation of private equity sponsors, commercial borrowers and financial institutions in secured and unsecured senior and mezzanine debt financing transactions and related workouts and restructurings.
 He also has particular experience in leveraged acquisition transactions and cross-border financings, as well as structuring distressed acquisition financings and negotiating credit facilities for investment funds.
 Christopher has represented buyers, targets, and financial advisers in both private and public merger and acquisition transactions.
 He has also advised underwriters and foreign and U.S. private issuers regarding capital markets transactions involving privately placed and U.S. registered equity and debt offerings.

 Co-author, “Working Through a Workout: A Practitioner's Guide from the Perspective of Private Equity Sponsors, Venture Capital Funds and Other Significant Equity Investors,” 5 Hastings Business Law Journal 101, 2009

 “Busting the Administrative Trust: An Experimentalist Approach to Universal Service Administration in Telecommunications Policy,” Columbia Law Review, April 1998

 “Book Review: Michael Walzer, Thick and Thin: Moral Argument at Home and Abroad,” The Journal of International Affairs, Winter 1995

 Numerous reviews of E.U. legislation published in The Columbia Journal of European Law

 - Columbia Law SchoolJ.D.1998

 - Columbia UniversityM.A., International Affairs - Economics of E.U.
 Integration1998Assistant Editor, The Journal of International Affairs

 - University of York, UKB.A., Philosophy1992